 euroCRIS is steered by a Board, consisting of a President, a Secretary, Executives for Communication, Events, External Relations, Projects as well as the lead for the CERIF and CRIS Architectures Task Group. euroCRIS provides the framework for information exchange across a broad variety of stakeholders: researchers, research managers and administrators, research councils, research funders, entrepreneurs and technology transfer organisations. euroCRIS also addresses the media and the public.

 An important instrument for the exchange of information are the events regularly organised by euroCRIS.
 These include the international CRIS Conferences (held every other year) and Membership Meetings (held twice a year).

 Want to join?
 The annual subscription fee for institutional members is €400, and it provides voting rights to up to 5 member representatives.
 For a personal membership the annual fee is €100.
 These membership fees apply from 1 Jan 2022.
 Please click on the "Join euroCRIS" link at the top right corner of this webpage to access the online subscription form.

-euroCRIS 2020 annual accounts In line with the requirements on euroCRIS Statutes, the organisation commits to openly sharing its annual accounts with its members.
+euroCRIS 2022 annual accounts In line with the requirements on euroCRIS Statutes, the organisation commits to openly sharing its annual accounts with its members.
 This would typically be done during the Spring membership meeting every year.
-In 2021 however, on-site membership meetings are not being held so the 2020 annual accounts are being shared online here.
-The 2021 annual accounts were presented at the CRIS2022 Conference held in Dubrovnik in May 2022 and will also be shared here as soon as they have been externally audited.
+The 2022 annual accounts will be presented at the Spring 2023 membership meeting in Brussels and will also be shared online as soon as they have been externally audited.